sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 ## Going further

-If you added `domain_name` in your config file (`cdk.json`) earlier, a last step is need to delegate your registered domain to the new hosted zone created by the previous delployment.
-Otherwise you can skip this section.
+If you added `domain_name` in your config file (`cdk.json`) earlier, a last step is need to delegate your registered domain to the new hosted zone created by the previous deployment.
+Otherwise, you can skip this section.

 ### Finalize DNS setup